West Oxfordshire: History

 The new district was named West Oxfordshire, describing its location within the wider county.

+Abolition

+Under current local government reorganisation plans, all district councils in Oxfordshire, as well as the county council, will be abolished in 2028, with the district becoming part of a new North Oxfordshire unitary authority.

 Governance

 Oxfordshire has a two-tier structure of local government, with the five district councils (including West Oxfordshire District Council) providing district-level services, and Oxfordshire County Council providing county-level services.
 There is also a third tier of local government in West Oxfordshire of civil parishes.

 Political control

 The council has been under no overall control since the 2022 election.
 The Liberal Democrats subsequently formed an administration with Labour and the Greens, with Liberal Democrat Andy Graham becoming the leader of the council.
-The same coalition continued following both the 2023 and 2024 elections.
+The same coalition continued following the 2023, 2024, and 2026 elections.

 The first election to the district council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1974.
 Political control of the council since 1974 has been as follows: